 At the end of the feasibility study, MoDOT wrote a final report highlighting the needs, problems and opportunities along the I-270 North Corridor between James McDonnell Boulevard and Route 367.
-This study was the first step in the project development process.View the conceptual drawings developed during the study, read the final report, or learn more about the study.
+This study was the first step in the project development process and lead to the Environmental Assessment.

 I-270 North Environmental Assessment

-Following the I-270 North Corridor Study, an Environmental Assessment (EA) for one of the most travelled corridors in the St. Louis metropolitan region — I-270 — is now complete.
+Following the I-270 North Corridor Study, MoDOT conducted an Environmental Assessment (EA) along the I-270 North Corridor.
 The EA details the Preferred Alternative for improving the corridor and the study process.

 The I-270 North Environmental Assessment (EA) addressed impacts of congestion, safety, and mobility, as well as accessibility and aging infrastructure along the interstate from I-70 on the west to the Chain of Rocks Bridge on the east.
 The study area was approximately 15 miles in length with 16 interchanges and included the municipalities of: Bridgeton; Hazelwood; Florissant; Calverton Park; Ferguson; Dellwood; and Bellefontaine Neighbors.
 Download the study area map.

 The Missouri Department of Transportation (MoDOT) and the Federal Highway Administration (FHWA) approved the EA for I-270 from I-70 on the west to the Chain of Rocks Bridge and issued a Finding of No Significant Impact (FONSI) for this project; which opened the corridor for MoDOT to go out to start the Design Build process.